BaihaiAI/IDP/docs/compile-deploy-from-source.md

 # Compile And Deploy IDP From Source

-## System Requirement
+## System Requirements

-IDP is written in Rust, to build IDP from source you will need to install the following tools or system packages:

-SDK require:

-- Rust Install with rustup
-- Python version > 3.6
-- nodejs version > 16 and with yarn installed
-- c++/g++ version support CXXFLAGS="--std=c++14"(if you want to compile web/terminal, because node-pty require C++ and python3 to compile)
+You will need Git, Rustup, Python 3, the Node.js active LTS (v16+), yarn, and npm (v8+ but < 8.6).
+You may need to make `python3`(v3.8+) the default if Python 2.7 is default for your OS.
+Also, if you don't have anything named `python` on your machine and only have python3, you will need something like `python-is-python3`

-### Linux
+### Linux additional build dependencies

-debian/ubuntu like distributions system packages require:
+If you are using Ubuntu/Debian, additionally install:

 > apt install build-essential python3-dev python3-pip openssl git libgit2-dev

-centos/fedora like distributions system packages require:
+If you are using Fedora/Centos, additionally install:

 > dnf install base-devel python3-devel python3-pip openssl-devel git libgit2-devel

-### Windows
+### Windows additional build dependencies

-support windows version >= 7 and x86_64 arch
+Install Visual Studio or the Microsoft C++ Build Tools

 ### macos

-macos can't use system bundle's python3 because it's static linked and no dylib.
+macos can't use system bundle's python3 because it's static linked and no dylib, you can install python3 with dylib from conda/miniconda3/brew.

-you must install python from brew or virtual env e.g. pyenv/conda

 copy .cargo/config.toml and edit it to where your python installed